The Human Rights, Big Data and Technology Project is honoured to work with a wide range of distinguished partners.

 Universal Rights Group is a small, independent think tank dedicated to analysing and strengthening global human rights policy.
 It is the only such institution in Geneva and the only think tank in the world focused exclusively on human rights.
 The goal of the organisation is to support and strengthen policy-making and policy-implementation in the international human rights system by providing rigorous yet accessible, timely and policy-relevant research, analysis and recommendations.
 It provides a forum for discussion and debate on important human rights issues facing the international community and a window onto the work of the Human Rights Council and its mechanisms – a window designed to promote transparency, accountability, awareness and effectiveness.

 The World Health Organisation’s primary role is to direct and coordinate international health within the United Nations system.
-They support countries as they coordinate the efforts of multiple sectors of the government and partners – including bi- and multilaterals, funds and foundations, civil society organizations and private sector – to attain their health objectives and support their national health policies and strategies.
+They support countries as they coordinate the efforts of multiple sectors of the government and partners – including bi- and multilaterals, funds and foundations, civil society organisations and private sector – to attain their health objectives and support their national health policies and strategies.